ga-wdi-boston/project-issue-tracker-guide/README.md

 ## "What should I do while I'm waiting for assistance?"

 If possible, work on something else!
-Hopefully, you've been using version control effectively, so you have multiple different branches for working on different features.
-In that case, just switch to a different feature branch and start working.
+If you've been using version control effectively you may have multiple different branches for working on different features.
+In that case, just switch to a different feature branch and working.

 Another possibility, if you want to keep working on the same feature, is to use `git stash` (to temporarily store uncommitted changes) and `git checkout` to go _back in time_ to a previous commit -- specifically, the last time everything was working.
 Once there, you can create a new branch (or branch**es**) off of that commit, so that you can experiment with other ways to solve the problem.

 Whatever you do, don't sit around waiting.
 Project time is limited, so try to use it as effectively as possible.

 ## Additional Resources